- Car Accidents

 The default assumption will be that you were at least partially responsible for the accident, especially if speed was involved.
 It will be crucial to the success of your case to get police reports, including forensics, eyewitness statements, and any other evidence you can possibly obtain to prove you were the victim.

 If you were the victim in a motorcycle accident, chances are that your injuries were serious and drastically affected your life.
+If you complied with California’s motorcycle laws, you’re entitled to compensation.

-Penney Injury Lawyers represented a motorcyclist who was diagnosed with severe traumatic brain injury, bilateral pulmonary contusions, multiple spine fractures, several broken bones, and damage to his spleen and kidneys.
+Penney injury lawyers represented a motorcyclist who was diagnosed with severe traumatic brain injury, bilateral pulmonary contusions, multiple spine fractures, several broken bones, and damage to his spleen and kidneys.
 He was in a coma for two days and his medical expenses alone exceeded $200,000.

 This motorcycle accident was caused by the driver of a car who made an illegal U-turn, without warning, directly into the path of our client’s oncoming motorcycle when it was clearly unsafe to do so.
 The defense tried to claim that the motorcycle collision was caused by the victim driving at excessive speed; however, physical evidence proved this claim was false.
 We were able to win a $4.5 million dollar settlement in this motorcycle accident case due to to the severe nature of our client’s injuries.
 This is just compensation, considering that his life will never be the same, which he would not have received without the help of a personal injury lawyer who has experience in motorcycle accident cases.